Max-N-public/awesome-wikis/README.md

 ### **Pros**
 ```
 - MediaWiki powers Wikipedia.org
-- Most commonly used due to its ability to scale and handle large objects of data
+- Most commonly used due to its ability to scale and handle large objects of data (millions of pages)
 - Widely Used
 - The extension Semantic MediaWiki allows for including meta data in articles
 ```